Atalanta/qsoparser/README.md

 ### Callsign

-Will match (most) current English callsigns.
-This is a naive regex, for proof of concept, and is not intended to be comprehensive.
+Will match only G-based English callsigns.
+This uses `nom` functionality, which allow it to be easily extended to other callsigns.

 ## Planned Parsers